How to Cook Ham for a Classic Holiday Dinner

 When it comes to learning how to bake ham there are only a couple of steps—prep the ham and bake it!
 It's pretty low-fuss since most hams available at the grocery store are already cooked.
 Follow these instructions for tender, perfectly cooked ham.

-Step 1: Preheating the oven and preparing your ham
+Step 1: Preheat the oven and prepare your ham

 Preheat the oven to 325°F. You don't need to wash a ham before baking.
-If you ask us, baked ham is delicious even when you leave it plain; however, scoring a diamond pattern in the outer layer and brushing on a glaze during baking makes the ham a showy centerpiece and adds flavor.
-Use a chef's knife to make diagonal cuts about 1 inch apart on the ham.
+If you ask us, baked ham is delicious even when you leave it plain; however, scoring a diamond pattern with a chef's knife in the outer layer and brushing on a glaze during baking makes the ham a showy centerpiece and adds flavor.
+Use your chef's knife ($90, Sur la Table) to make diagonal cuts about 1 inch apart on the ham.
 Cut through the surface of the ham so the glaze penetrates the ham.
-If desired, insert whole cloves into the ham for decoration and flavor.
+If desired, insert whole cloves ($5, Target) into the ham for decoration and flavor.
 It's easier to poke them in where the cuts intersect.
 (Remove the cloves before eating the ham.)

-Place the ham on a rack in a shallow roasting pan.
+Place the ham on a rack in a shallow roasting pan ($53, Bed Bath & Beyond).
 Insert an oven-safe thermometer into the center of the ham.
 (It should not touch the bone of a bone-in ham.)
-Bake, uncovered, in the preheated oven until ham registers desired temperature (140°F for pre-cooked ham).
+Bake, uncovered, in the preheated oven until ham registers the desired temperature (140°F for pre-cooked ham).
 Because cooking times vary based on the size and type of ham, use the timings below as a guide.

 Step 3: Glaze the ham (if you want)